HathorNetwork/rfcs/projects/evm-compatible-bridge/federator.md

 It will listen for transactions on the MultiSig wallet, keep a comprehensive persistent database so we do not process the same transaction twice and will gather signatures from the federation.
 It will be started with the MultiSig wallet config but it will not be a participant of the wallet.

-The service will download the history of transactions of the MultiSig wallet and process all transactions.
+During the startup we need to check all existing transactions on the MultiSig address, if the transaction was already processed we can safely ignore it.
-If a transaction was already processed, the federation contract should have it in its state, so we can safely ignore it.
+After the startup we can start to listen for transactions using the queue plugin which enqueues events like new transactions made to one of our addresses.

 The coordinator service will provide a REST API for the federators and admins to interact with it.